 Call For Help

 If you have a mobile phone, call for help immediately.
 If not, go to the nearest house and ask them to do it for you.
-Even if your car works again after just a little while on its own, still get in touch with roadside assistance if you’re in need of a towing service or an auto repair shop as soon as possible.
+Even if your car works again after just a little while on its own, still get in touch with roadside assistance if you’re in need of a towing service or Tire Works as soon as possible.

 They might be able to fix any underlying problems before they become more serious issues.
 In addition, calling for help will allow tow truck drivers from companies to know where to find you quickly when they show up at your location.